codess-aus/PL-900/Bus_value.md

 You should recommend Power Automate to build automatic workflows that access data from multiple sources.
 Power Automate can be used to create automatic workflows for business processes, like sending an email notification when a sales order is created or integrating data from custom APIs with internal data sources.
 Power Automate automates business workflows like communication and decision approvals.
+In Power Platform, Power Automate is a cloud-based service that makes it simple for any user to build workflows that automate time-consuming tasks and processes across applications and services.

 **Azure Functions** To use Azure Functions, business users should have software development skills in order to perform these tasks.

+**Connectors** are used to connect your data source to your Power Apps apps, Power Automate workflows, or Power Bl dashboard.

+**Dataverse** You can use Dataverse to store business data used by your applications.
+The data is organized as tables.
+A table is a set of rows used to store data.